olorunda/tailorSync/docs/user-guide.md

 4. Click the **Edit** button
 5. Update the design details
 6. Click **Save** to update the design

+### Tips

+- Use consistent naming conventions for your designs
+- Take photos from multiple angles to capture all design details
+- Create tags for garment types, styles, seasons, and difficulty levels
+- Include notes about special techniques required for each design
+- Link designs to specific measurement templates for easier reference

 ## Inventory Management